Special Projects Fund

 Applications for COVID-19 response funding are by invitation only.
 Learn about our response efforts here.

-We anticipate the announcement of the next 2021 Special Projects Fund RFP this fall.
+We anticipate the announcement of the next 2021 Special Projects Fund RFP this winter.

 If you haven’t already done so, we encourage you sign up to receive eNews Updates so that we can keep you apprised of our initiatives and funding opportunities.